-FDI firms and off for vertical FDI firms.
+Lastly, we provide empirical evidence that supports these predictions of our hybrid vertical FDI model.
+Regarding the model's prediction on the productivity sorting pattern of the hybrid vertical FDI decision, we employ a linear probability model with the indicator dependent variable that turns on for hybrid vertical FDI firms and off for vertical FDI firms.
 Controlling for country-sector as well as year fixed effects, our subsidiary-level specification that essentially exploits cross-sectional variation across subsidiaries within a given country-sector yields a positive and statistically significant correlation between the subsidiary-level productivity and the likelihood of conducting hybrid vertical FDI.
 Including an additional interaction term between the productivity and the sector-level complexity measure confirms the sector-level heterogeneity in the degree of sorting pattern: a negative and statistically significant coefficient estimate on the interaction term.

-Replacing the dependent variable with the ratio of inter-firm to intra-firm sales, the sample conditional on conducting hybrid vertical FDI yields a negative and statistically significant coefficient estimate on the productivity variable but a positive and significant coefficient estimation on its interaction term with the sector-level complexity measure, basically confirming the second prediction of the model on intensive margin implications.
+Replacing the dependent variable with the ratio of inter-firm to intra-firm sales, we can check the second prediction of the model on this intensive margin that makes our model distinct from Grossman et al. (2006).
+Conditional on conducting hybrid vertical FDI yields, the sample yields a negative and statistically significant coefficient estimate on the productivity variable but a positive and significant coefficient estimate on its interaction term with the sector-level complexity measure, basically confirming the model prediction.
 All of our results are shown to be robust to alternative definitions of hybrid vertical FDI as well as several different measures on the sector-level complexity including the input sector's contract intensity a la Nunn (2007), output sector's contract intensity from Rauch (2001), or the one inferred from the pattern of input sourcing in the data.

 Our work is closely related to, but substantially different from, previous theoretical studies that discussed variants of classical FDI models.
-Yeaple (2003) considers an MNE's complex integration strategy to set up horizontal FDI in some countries and vertical FDI in other countries.
-Grossman et al. (2006) posit a few different possible combinations of the location decision for input production and final assembly abroad.
+Yeaple (2003) considers an MNC's complex integration strategy to set up horizontal FDI in some countries and vertical FDI in other countries.
+Grossman et al. (2006) posit a few different possible combinations of the location decision for input production and final assembly abroad, which generates hybrid FDI as one of such combinations, as discussed above.
+Their analysis also considers how heterogeneous productivity of firms affect MNCs optimal integration strategies.
 Keller and Yeaple (2013) discuss the gravity implication on the pattern of affiliates' sales when horizontal FDI subsidiaries abroad make an input sourcing decision in the face of knowledge transfer cost from their parent firms.
 Du et al. (2009) introduce a model of bi-sourcing in which a firm sources the same intermediate inputs from both external and internal suppliers, and Schwarz and Suedekum (2014) develop a model of hybrid sourcing whereby differentiated inputs are supplied both internally and externally.
-None of these models, however, allow foreign subsidiaries to sell both to related and unrelated firms at the same time.
+None of these models, except the hybrid FDI case of Grossman et al. (2006), allow foreign subsidiaries to sell both to related and unrelated firms at the same time.
+To our knowledge, our model is the first property-right model of global sourcing that considers a subsidiary's signing an outsourcing contract with possible competitor firms.